dfttoolkit package¶

 dict

-The energy of the nuclei in the potential of the external electric field.
+Get the energy of the nuclei in the potential of the electric field.

 Get the number of Kohn-Sham states from the first SCF step.